-We were on vacation and, on a whim, decided to bike over to the swankiest resort on the island and fork out a small fortune to stuff our bellies full with the lunch buffet.
+We were on vacation and had biked over to the swankiest resort on the island, a gorgeous hotel full of history and expensive decor, to fork out a small fortune and stuff our bellies with the lunch buffet.

-I ate my meal in a state of heightened alertness, whispering quick reminders to my kids not to use the butter knife as a drum stick, and to “please use your napkin to wipe off that glob of fruit on your chin instead of your forearm.”
-I prayed they wouldn’t spill that outlandishly heavy crystal goblet of lemonade all over their laps under the eyes of all the older folks surrounding us that were probably ridiculously rich and ridiculously annoyed by young children.
+I ate my meal in a state of heightened alertness, whispering quick reminders to my kids not to use the butter knife as a drum stick, and to “please use your napkin instead of your forearm to wipe off that glob of fruit on your chin.”
+I prayed they wouldn’t spill that heavy crystal goblet of lemonade under the eyes of the older folks surrounding us that were probably ridiculously rich and ridiculously annoyed by young children.

-And, even though I spent the meal worrying about how my kids would do, we ate our shrimp cocktail, high-end mac and cheese, and piled-too-high plates of the teeniest pastries without much drama.
+Despite all my anxiety, we ate our shrimp cocktail, high-end mac and cheese and piled-too-high plates of the teeniest pastries without much drama.
 Sure, there were some small mishaps.
 And the tablecloth didn’t fare well.
 But we didn’t get kicked out, either.

-I thought she was going to let us know the back of my daughter’s dress was crammed into her underpants.
+I thought she was going to tell me the back of my daughter’s dress was crammed into her underpants.
 Or that we’d left a flip-flop under the table.

 Instead, I heard her say, “I just wanted to tell you, your kids were so amazingly well-behaved!
 And I have nine grand-kids, so I know what I’m talking about.
 They’re not all like that.”